Kimball authorities investigating suicide in downtown

-Kimball authorities are investigating a suicide reported to have occurred in its downtown.
+Kimball authorities are investigating a suicide reported to have occurred in its downtown Friday.

 Kimball Chief Andy Bremer confirmed that a person had been discovered in a caboose in downtown Kimball.
 Additional details are not yet being released as police investigate.